KMahoney/kmahoney.github.io/_posts/2020-04-07-the-high-cost-of-splitting-related-data.md

 OOP teaches that data should be private and that there should be a public interface that operates on that data.
 Here, tables are seen as internal data and APIs are seen as a public interface to that data.
-Exposing internal detail is a sin!
+Exposing internal detail is considered a sin!

+But this is a broken analogy.

 Without going in to a general critique of OOP, of which there are already plenty, the problem is that relational data naturally resists